A proud history at the forefront of Australian journalism

 MEAA has also been at the forefront in campaigning for press freedom, releasing an annual report cataloguing the state of press freedom in Australia each May (around UNESCO World Press Freedom Day May 3).
 MEAA regularly lobbies on press freedom matters and is a member of the Australia’s Right To Know media industry group.

-In 2005, MEAA established the Media Safety and Solidarity Fund, which is supported by donations from Australian journalists and media personnel, to assist colleagues in the Asia-Pacific region through times of emergency, war and hardship.
+In 2005, MEAA established the Media Safety and Solidarity Fund (MSSF) which is supported by donations from Australian journalists and media personnel, to assist colleagues in the Asia-Pacific region through times of emergency, war and hardship.

 MEAA’s Media section welcomes as members people who work in Australia’s media and communications industry including those working on any platform (print, broadcast, digital); as reporters, editors, photographers, designers, producers, artists, cartoonists, sub-editors – including those working as full-time, part-time and casual employees or as freelance independent contractors, and in public affairs and communications.
 Today, MEAA’s Media section has about 5500 members.